Liver Disease in Asians

 Liver transplant: In cases of severe, irreversible liver damage, patients may require a liver transplant.
 Surgeons remove the damaged liver and replace it with a donor organ.
 UCLA Health has one of the most leading-edge liver transplantation programs in the nation.

 Our doctors are active researchers, academic leaders and clinical experts.
 We treat all types of liver diseases in people of Asian descent with a culturally sensitive approach.
-Our team creates personalized, effective treatment plans using state-of-the-art tools and techniques.
+Our team creates personalized, effective liver disease treatment plans using state-of-the-art tools and techniques.